Why we invest in human-in-the-loop automations

 What did the human do?

-Well, they set up the automation, adjusted the overall conversational journey, and, most importantly, jumped in when necessary to be empathetic, relatable, intelligent, and even funny.
+They set up the automation, adjusted the conversational journey, and, most importantly, jumped in when necessary.
+They acted empathetic, relatable, intelligent, and even funny.
 Put simply, they were human.

-Again, the entire conversation occurred within Skipio, so the human knew exactly how and when to jump in and take over from the automation.
+Again, the entire conversation occurred within Skipio.
+The human knew exactly how and when to jump in and take over from the automation.

-We lose important authenticity when we try to hand off too much of the responsibility to our systems, especially when it comes to communication.
+We lose important authenticity when we hand off too much of the responsibility to our systems.
+Especially when it comes to communication!
 Yes, automations increase efficiency, but that efficiency doesn’t need to come at the expense of human connection.